polyseam/platform-engineering/docs/dagger/agent-example/README.md

 Opening that trace reveals some handy logging messages that allow us to drill down into what the agent actually did.
 Here are a few examples:

-- Our prompt from our `terraformer.txt` file along with the assignment we passed through when we leveraged `dagger call` to invoke our agent.
+- Our prompt from our `terraformer_prompt.txt` file along with the assignment we passed through when we leveraged `dagger call` to invoke our agent.

 ![Dagger AI Agent Cloud Trace 1](../assets/dagger_ai_agent_trace_1.png)